 - Spray silicone on the door seals.
 It will keep the rubber sills from sticking together.

-- Spritz window cleaner to wipe the glass to remove dust.
+- Spritz window cleaner will wipe the glass to remove dust.
 To finish, dry it completely with a microfiber cloth.

 - After cleaning the interior, replace everything and lock the doors.